 The International Monetary Fund (IMF) is a lender of last resort and stands at the vanguard of global economic crisis management.
 Its job is to prevent contagion from spreading throughout the global financial system.
 A Member turns to the institution, when it can no longer service its debts to creditors, or when it is unable to obtain adequate financing on affordable terms in the capital markets to make its international payments and maintain a prudent level of reserves.

 The IMF has been rigid about the money borrowed being spent in line with the stated economic objectives and loan conditionality.
-The IMF loans are extended at a voluntary basis, accompanied by a manageable debt-repayment schedules, and conditioned by economic reforms designed to tackle balance of payment problems, stabilize economies, and restore sustainable economic growth.
+The IMF loans are extended at a voluntary basis, accompanied by a manageable debt-repayment schedule, and conditioned by economic reforms designed to tackle the balance of payment problems, stabilize economies, and restore sustainable economic growth.
 The crisis resolution – including reform programs to regain market access and foster economic recovery – lies at the core of IMF lending.

 The 2010 European Sovereign Debt Crisis

 The 2010 European sovereign debt crisis marks a turnaround for the IMF and its role.
-The IMF has conventionally provided helping hand to emerging markets at the periphery of the global order.
+The IMF has conventionally provided helping hand to emerge markets at the periphery of the global order.
 Countries that had – prior to 2010 – benefitted from the institution’s financial intervention include Argentina, Brazil, Mexico and emerging East Asian markets.
-Beginning in 2010, instead of providing bulk of its financial assistance to emerging markets, the Fund’s focal point suddenly shifted to debt-ridden advanced euro area economies, such as Ireland, Greece, and Spain.
+Beginning in 2010, instead of providing the bulk of its financial assistance to emerging markets, the Fund’s focal point suddenly shifted to debt-ridden advanced euro area economies, such as Ireland, Greece, and Spain.

 IMF’s intervention in Europe became most notorious in Greece – where it, along with the European Commission, and the European Central Bank (the informal alliance of three institutions dubbed as ‘troika’) – pledged $375 billion in three bailouts over an eight-year schedule.
-Some of troika-imposed loan conditionality from the IMF’s structural adjustment playbook included increasing taxes, lowering pensions and other spending, and privatizing industries.
+Some of the troika-imposed loan conditionality from the IMF’s structural adjustment playbook included increasing taxes, lowering pensions and other spending, and privatizing industries.
 These measures have grown controversial and, in some cases, have been blamed for deep recessions and high unemployment rates that ensued in Greece and Spain years later.
 On the other hand, other bailed out European countries, such as Ireland, have prospered above pre-crisis levels.

 Navigating the Post-Covid19 Terrain